What can you build with Helical Healing Habitat?

 Community programming is operated by Helical Healing Habitat (HHH), a 501(c)(3) nonprofit nominated for the 2026 EarthShot Prize.

-Donations are tax-deductible and directly fund the farm, the escargot program, and the people who learn alongside us.
+Donations are tax-deductible and directly fund Helical Healing Habitat and the people who learn alongside us.

 Make an impact today